Why did the church hurt me?

 What the Bible itself says to the people who hurt you

-Matthew 18:6 — Jesus on harm done to vulnerable people: "If anyone causes one of these little ones — those who believe in me — to stumble, it would be better for them to have a large millstone hung around their neck and to be drowned in the depths of the sea."
-Whatever else that means, it means God's anger over religious harm to vulnerable people is severe.
+Religious harm to vulnerable people draws Jesus' most severe language.
+In one of the gospel accounts, he says: "If anyone causes one of these little ones — those who believe in me — to stumble, it would be better for them to have a large millstone hung around their neck and to be drowned in the depths of the sea."
+God's anger over religious harm is severe.
 The line is in the canon.
 We did not invent it.

-Ezekiel 34:1–10 — the long version.
-God speaks against "the shepherds of Israel" — the religious leaders of his day — who "have not strengthened the weak or healed the sick or bound up the injured.
-You have not brought back the strays or searched for the lost.
-You have ruled them harshly and brutally."
-That is in scripture, about religious leaders, in God's voice.
-The chapter ends with God saying he is going to take the sheep away from them.
-Notice that it is the sheep who get protected and the shepherds who get held accountable.
+God speaks in scripture against religious leaders who fail to care for their people.
+An Old Testament prophet named Ezekiel, writing around 590 BC, records a long speech in which God indicts "the shepherds of Israel" — the religious leaders of his day — for failing to strengthen the weak, heal the sick, bind up the injured, or search for the lost, and instead ruling "harshly and brutally."
+The chapter ends with God saying he is going to take the sheep away from those leaders.
+The sheep get protected; the shepherds get held accountable.
 That is the Bible's posture, not ours.

-John 10:11–13 — Jesus' contrast between the "good shepherd" who lays down his life for the sheep, and the "hired hand" who runs when there is danger and "cares nothing for the sheep."
+Jesus distinguished real shepherds from hired help.
+In another gospel scene, he contrasts "the good shepherd," who lays down his life for the sheep, with "the hired hand," who runs when there is danger and "cares nothing for the sheep."
 Some of the people who claimed to lead you were not good shepherds.
-The Bible has a category for this and a name for them.
+The Bible has a category for this.

-2 Corinthians 11:13–15 — Paul on religious leaders who serve themselves while talking like servants of Christ.
-He calls them "false apostles, deceitful workers, masquerading as apostles of Christ."
-It is some of the strongest language in the New Testament, and it is aimed at religious people who use the form of faith for harm.
+Paul applied the harshest language available to religious leaders who used the form of faith for harm.
+In a letter to Christians in Corinth, he calls them "false apostles, deceitful workers, masquerading as apostles of Jesus."
+That is among the strongest language in the New Testament, and it is aimed at religious people, not the people they harmed.

 If the people who hurt you would have called your reaction to them "ungodly," it is worth noticing how much of the Bible would have agreed with you, not them.